jumpcutking/threads/README.md

 ```

 ## Spawn a process outside of Node
-You can spawn any process with the Thread Manager, however the process will need to support the manager.
-It will need to recieve a thread.startup action, and handle actions sent to it in the process stream.
+You can spawn any process with the Thread Manager; however, the process will need to support the manager.
+It will need to receive a thread.startup action, and handle actions sent to it in the process stream.
 Node will be the default.

 ## Actions (Received Messages)
-Actions are activated on any message sent from the thread to its children, and the children use the object of their own action (per child) to handle requests from the thread manager.
+Actions are activated on any message sent from the thread to its children, and the children use the object of their action (per Child) to handle requests from the thread manager.
 Unregistered actions will report issues to the console.
 You'll get a warning when a message has been requested with no action attached.

-Actions aren't limited to promises but the way they are called; they can be both async/await promises (chains may not work) and normal event-halting functions.
+Actions aren't limited to promises but how they are called; they can be both async/await promises (chains are untested) and normal event-halting functions.

 ```Javascript
 //Add an action to the thread